MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 # Cloud adoption

 The Adopt methodology shows you how to migrate, modernize, innovate, and relocate workloads in Azure.
-These four processes align to different phases and goals in cloud adoption journey.
-This article provides an overview of each process, so you can find the right guidance for your objectives.
+These four processes align to different phases in cloud adoption journey.
+Each phase has distinct goals, solutions, and benefits.
+This article provides an overview of each process, so you can find the right guidance.

 ## Migrate

-Migration is when you move your workloads to the cloud.
-Different forms of migration exist, but the guidance focuses on rehosting, also known as the "lift-and-shift" approach.
-With rehosting, you move an existing workload to comparable solutions in the cloud without modifying the workload.
+Migration is when you move workloads to the cloud.
+Different types of migration exist, and the migrate guidance shows you how to pick the migration strategy that aligns with your objectives.

-- ***Goals:*** Quickly exit on-premises, enhance security, and improve operations.
+- ***Goals:*** Meet business demands, exit on-premises environment, and align to Well-Architected Framework principles.

-- ***Solutions:*** Adopt comparable solutions in the cloud.
+- ***Solutions:*** Adopt cloud solutions based on business need.

-- ***Key benefits:*** Cost, security, availability, visibility, performance.
-You don't have to worry about acquiring, managing, and securing hardware.
+- ***Key benefits:*** Improve security, reliability, performance, and operations with managed solutions.
+Easily integrate new solutions and design patterns.
+No need to acquire, manage, and secure hardware.

-- ***Example:*** Migrate applications from on-premises to Azure virtual machines (infrastructure as a service) or Azure App Service (platform as a service).

 For more information, see [Migrate](../migrate/index.md).

 ## Modernize

-Modernization enhances existing applications to improve operations, increase efficiency, maximize developer velocity, and reduce the total cost of ownership.
+Modernization enhances existing workloads to improve operations, increase efficiency, maximize developer velocity, and reduce the total cost of ownership.
 Generally, modernization moves toward platform as a service (PaaS) solutions to improve your business at scale.

 - ***Goals:*** Reduce technical debt, modernize applications, and modernize data platforms.

-- ***Solutions:*** Adopt more platform as a service (PaaS) solutions across workload clusters.
+- ***Solutions:*** Integrate other services and modify code meet business goals.

-- ***Key benefits:*** Cost, security, availability, visibility, performance, and operations.
-You don't have to manage the underlying infrastructure and can focus on scaling your business.
+- ***Key benefits:*** Optimize cost, security, reliability, performance, and operations for increased productivity.

-- ***Examples:*** Move to managed services.
-Move from SQL Server to Azure SQL Database.
-Containerize applications and migrate from virtual machines to Azure Kubernetes Service or Azure Container Apps.

 For more information, see [Modernize](../modernize/index.md).